-Canvas does not include a Journal tool specifically, however, the Assignments tool in Canvas can be used to provide the same functionality, either by using File Upload or the ePortfolio submission options.
-This guide provides options for how to create a Journal activity in Canvas.
+Canvas does not include a Journal tool specifically, however, the Assignments tool in the LMS can be used to provide the same functionality, either by using File Upload or the ePortfolio submission options.
+This guide provides options for how to create a Journal activity in the LMS.

-The following guide provides an overview of creating a Journal activity in Canvas.
+The following guide provides an overview of creating a Journal activity in the LMS.
 If you would like to book a consultation for assistance, please submit a support request.

 Assignments as a Journal Activity